magicmychal/Laravel-task-management/README.md

 - npm

 ### Instructions
-1. Go to .env file
+1. Go to .env file (use .env.example if you don't have the file)
 2. Change DB_CONNECTION settings to the database you run.
 3. Open Terminal in the folder
 4. Run ``` npm insall ```